Eric Hutchinson: Reception

 Emerson College's student-run radio station WERS called him "one of the most talented singer-songwriters that Boston has to offer", and he has been compared to Jason Mraz, Stevie Wonder, Cat Stevens, Billy Joel and The Beatles.
 Journalist James Campion calls Hutchinson "a major talent with nary a trace of pretension" and "a sure thing."

 Hutchinson's music is a combination of rock, folk pop, and powerpop.
 It has been called "intelligent pop" with "painstakingly placed lyrics, brimming with sarcasm and wit," and "sunshine pop" with "feel-good playfulness" and a "plucky demeanor."

 Hutchinson placed second at the 2002 Los Angeles Songwriter's Grand Slam.

+Personal life

+Hutchinson is married to Jilian Bream, a costume designer.
+They have a daughter.

 Discography

 Other ventures

 Hutchinson is the creator of "Songversations", a music listening card game released by Abrams Books in 2017.